Swimming pool barrier FAQs

 - if the pool is available for hire, the person who is hiring the pool

 - if the pool is on premises that are not subject to a tenancy (under the Residential Tenancies Act 1986) but the pool is subject to a lease or is part of premises subject to a lease, the lessee of the pool or the premises.

 How do I know if my swimming and/or spa pool is affected by these rules?

-Why do I have to fence my swimming pool?
+Why do I have to have a barrier around my swimming pool?

-Why do I have to fence my spa pool?
-Are there any alternatives to a fence?
+Why do I have to barrier my spa pool?
+Are there any alternatives to a barrier?

 When will my swimming and/or spa pool be inspected?